 Drainage Issues Which Are Agreed

 The current land use comprises several agricultural (arable) land parcels.
 The Site is underlain by low permeable (Clayey) soils atop sandstone bedrock.
 The existing drainage is predominantly via overland flow, following the topography of the Site to the topographic low points (onsite ditches), with a small amount of infiltration to bedrock, and throughflow to watercourse.
-Runoff from the Site is ultimately directed south across Holyhead Road in watercourse from the western development parcel.
+Runoff from the Site is ultimately directed south across Holyhead Road in a watercourse from the western development parcel.

 The proposed development will increase the area of impermeable surfaces and therefore increase the amount of runoff without mitigation.
 Surface water runoff from the proposed development would therefore be attenuated on-site up to and including the 1 in 100-year event, plus 40% climate change.